balajibalasubramaniam/mutationdocker/README.md

 Author names: Balaji Balasubramaniam, Prof. Sebastian Elbaum, and Prof. Justin Bradley.

+# Definitions
+Mutation - Change certain statement in the source code of a target file.<br />
+Mutator - A software tool that automatically does the mutation on the programming files. <br />
+Mutationdocker - Virtual machine environment configured to run the mutator.<br />
+Mutant - Programming file that has changed code that is different from the orignal program.<br />

 # About
 Cyber-Physical Mutation tool has five different phases:
-1) Installing the tool - download and build - "Tool run - step by step tutorial" section of this document.
+1) Installing the tool - download and build - read "Tool run - step by step tutorial" section of this document.
 2) Mutant generation - using "./mutator" command, the order of execution is first ./runconfiguration (if `config.txt` file is changed), followed by make, and then the tool execution.
 3) Mutant compilation - using "compilerun.bash" script - change the path in `compilerun.bash` depending on your project.
 4) Mutant execution - using "runsave.bash" script - change the path in `runsave.bash` depending on your project.
-5) Result analysis - MATLAB scripts, see "folder structure" section of this document.
+5) Result analysis - using MATLAB scripts, see "folder structure" section of this document.

 In general, each mutation tool has different inputs, some mutation tools require a C function as input.
 The Cyber-Physical mutation tool requires a C family programming file as input.
 As a result, in order to understand about the input file, this tool has to recognize all the dependencies of the C project where the input C family programming file resides.
 This dependency linking is carried out using the process called "configuration".
 Under "configure" section of this document, I have explained these steps as optional.
 The depedencies are provided in `config.txt` file (it will vary based on the project), after you change this file based on your project you have to execute `./runconfiguration <config file name>`.
 I have mentioned this instruction under "To build and run" section of this document.

 Automation scripts are needed to automate the compilation and execution of the mutated target_file, here you have to specify the path based on your project.
 Please find instructions under the "configure" section of this document.

-# Definitions
-Mutation - Change certain statement in the source code of a target file.<br />
-Mutator - A software tool that automatically does the mutation on the programming files. <br />
-Mutationdocker - Virtual machine environment configured to run the mutator.<br />
-Mutant - Programming file that has changed code that is different from the orignal program.<br />

 # Folder structure and sample files

 Folder information (/mutationdocker/code):<br />
 The mutation tool runs for all C programming language family.
-It was tested with three different MATLAB Simulink control system project, and one system with no corresponding model.
+The tool was tested with three different MATLAB Simulink control system projects, and one system with no corresponding model.
 One system with no corresponding model is ardupilot, the control files are present 'https://github.com/balajibalasubramaniam/ardupilot' folder.

 Three different MATLAB Simulink control system project files are present in the folloing folders (you have to make sure all the depedencies are properly configured in the `config.txt` file and available in your system):<br />
 b747cl_grt_rtw<br />